-- 1.1 The Equality & Diversity policy demonstrates the commitment of the College to equality of opportunity for staff, students and other people and sets out our equality principles.

-- 1.2 Equality of opportunity is an important aspect of College life because we want to create an environment in which everyone is able to achieve their potential as citizens in a globalised world, and the College celebrates the diversity of its community and the wider national and international environment.

-- 1.3 We strive to ensure that the College environment is free of harassment and bullying and that there is respect for the dignity and worth of each individual at all times.

-- 1.4 Our College Values set our how we work and behave.
-We are:

-- Passionate and excited about learning

-- Inclusive and supportive

-- Responsive to learner, employer and community needs

-- Always aspiring to the highest standards

-- Professional and enterprising

-- Innovative and creative

-- Friendly and welcoming
+- 1.1 The Equality & Diversity policy demonstrates the commitment of the College to equality of opportunity for staff, students and other people and sets out our equality principles. - 1.2 Equality of opportunity is an important aspect of College life because we want to create an environment in which everyone is able to achieve their potential as citizens in a globalised world, and the College celebrates the diversity of its community and the wider national and international environment. - 1.3 We strive to ensure that the College environment is free of harassment and bullying and that there is respect for the dignity and worth of each individual at all times - 1.5 The period continues to be dominated by the Coronavirus (COVID-19) pandemic, and the College recognises that social factors are a determinant of the levels of the infection, and that therefore black and minority ethnic groups may have a higher incidence of the virus. - 1.6 New concerns came to light over the preceding year about sexual harassment in education.
+The College will strive to create a culture of zero tolerance towards sexual harassment and will seek to provide exemplary support for its victims.
+A separate action plan is in place to ensure the appropriate response. - 1.6 Our College Values set out how we work and behave.
+Together we are: - Passionate and excited about learning - Inclusive and supportive - Responsive to learner, employer and community needs - Always aspiring to the highest standards - Professional and enterprising - Innovative and creative - Friendly and welcoming